Jeshibu/Playnite-wiki/Known-Issues.md

 * Select the "Program Settings" tab
 * Click "Add" to add a program, and select Playnite
 * Change the "Monitor Technology" from "G-SYNC"  "Fixed Refresh"

+### UI suttering and mouse lag #2

+If you have blur applied to background image (can be changed in the settings), there's known issue with some integrated Intel GPUs that can't handle it properly.
+You will either need to lower the blur intensity and quality or disable it altogether.

 ### UI stuttering when scrolling large lists